Robergjo/Python-JoakimRoberg/README.md

 ---

 ````
-This repo will include exercises and work from my studies.
+This repo will include exercises, labs and other work from my studies at this course.

 ````
 ...